LukeShortCloud/rootpages/src/programming/devops.rst

 Integrated Development Environments
 -----------------------------------

 Integrated development environments are text editors that assist with programming.
-These usually provide syntax highlighting, styling recommendatins, function recommendations/auto-complete, and shortcuts to quickly build and test applications.
+These usually provide syntax highlighting, styling recommendations, function recommendations/auto-complete, and shortcuts to quickly build and test applications.

 Common IDEs: